 That’s it, Git has been installed on your Ubuntu system.

 Setup the Git user details on your machine, which is used as your identity by the Github or other repository providers.

-To setup username and email address system wide, execute the following command.
+To set up a username and email address system-wide, execute the following command.
 Make sure to change your name and email address with yours.

 git config --gloabl user.name "Rahul Kumar"

 To configure identity for a specific repository, remove

 --global from the above command and run it from your repository directory.

 This tutorial explained how to install the latest Git on Ubuntu 20.04 LTS Linux system via the command line.